LambdaSharp/ServerlessApi-Challenge/README.md

 ```

-One the stack has been created, serverless will output information about the service you just created:
+Once the stack has been created, serverless will output information about the service:
 ```
 Serverless: Stack update finished...
 Service Information